technologiestiftung/giessdenkiez-de/README_DEV.md

   - Run the actual script (harvests DWD rain data for last 30 days, generates Mapbox tileset):
     - `cd giessdenkiez-de-dwd-harvester/harvester/`
     - `python src/run_harvester.py` **This may take ~30 minutes or more!**
-    - Go to https://studio.mapbox.com/tilesets and verify that the tileset is present
+    - Go to https://studio.mapbox.com/tilesets and verify that the tileset with name `<your_mapbox_layer_name>` is present
 - Run the script for harvesting historical weather data via [BrightSky API](https://brightsky.dev/docs/#/):
   - `python src/run_daily_weather.py` **This may take several minutes!**
   - Verify that the `daily_weather_data` table in your database is populated